HolgerGerhardt/TeXTemplates/README.md

 ## General Information

-This repository includes templates for
+This repository includes LaTeX templates for

 * manuscripts to be submitted to academic journals,
 * dissertations,